Encryption in Office 365

 |Encrypt a document using password protection

-Currently, password protection is not supported in Office in a browser.
+Password protection isn't supported in Office 365 in a browser.
 Use desktop versions of Word, Excel, and PowerPoint for password protection.

 |Remove encryption from a document